sh13y/OOP-Mini-Project/README.md

 - [TODO Checklist](#todo-checklist)

 ## Overview
 A Qt-based desktop application designed to help students manage both their finances and academic schedules.
 The application features a clean, modern interface with a custom color palette inspired by professional design principles.
+> **Note:** This app won't do your homework, but it will help you afford the coffee you need to stay awake while doing it!

 ## Key Features